-Dr. Ron Hann, a member of the Senior Executive Service (SES), is Acting Director, Research and Development Directorate (RD) for the Defense Threat Reduction Agency (DTRA), located on Fort Belvoir, Va.
-DTRA enables the Department of Defense (DoD) and U.S. Government to prepare for and combat weapons of mass destruction (WMD) and emerging threats and to ensure nuclear deterrence.
-Dr. Hann oversees an innovative science and technology directorate, comprised of military and civilian personnel, who execute research, development, test, and evaluation activities for the Agency.
-Activities include collaboration with industry, research universities, and other agencies within the U.S. Government to develop capabilities to detect, deter, and defeat WMD in support of our warfighters.
+Formerly, Dr. Hann was a member of the Senior Executive Service (SES), in the Department of Defense.
+As an SES, he served as the Acting Director, Research and Development Directorate (RD) for the Defense Threat Reduction Agency (DTRA), located at Fort Belvoir, VA.
+While RD Director, he supported DTRA’s mission to enable the Department of Defense (DoD) and U.S. Government to prepare for and combat weapons of mass destruction (WMD) and emerging threats and to ensure nuclear deterrence.

 Prior to that position, Dr. Hann served as Director of the Chemical and Biological Technologies Department, which developed tools and capabilities to mitigate the threats posed by chemical and biological weapons to our Nation’s warfighters.
 Dr. Hann also served as Director for the Joint Science and Technology Office, a component of the Chemical and Biological Defense Program, which was established by Congress in 2003 and tasked to coordinate, integrate, execute, and transition DoD chemical and biological science and technology medical and nonmedical programs.